 My present research is primarily concerned with child slavery in the Roman world, funded between 2017-2021 by a Leverhulme Trust Major Research Fellowship.
 I have also recently directed the first phase of a larger project on ‘The Roman Slave Community', supported by the University CAHSS Challenge Investment Fund, and have joined forces with Prof. Pedro López Barja (USC) and Prof. Carla Masa Doria (Naples, Federico II) on a collaborative study of Junian Latinity: 'Beyond the Black Hole: Locating Junian Latins in the Roman Empire'.
 Beyond research into slavery, I am particularly interested in how ancient historians (like Livy) constructed the past, as well as how those not given a history can be excavated from the rubble of the past – be that the various peoples of ancient Italy, Roman Italy’s rural population, or the bulk of ancient society, i.e. women and children.

 In the classroom, I focus on diverse topics in ancient, especially Roman (social) history, including the complexities of ancient slaving, thereby seeking to challenge our students to reflect on the modern world through the lens of antiquity and the full range of the surviving evidence.
-Teaching apart, I have repeatedly offered myself from early on in my career for diverse academic management roles (including, at Edinburgh, REF2014 co-ordinator for Classics, and the headship of Classics, 2011-2015), as well as honorary offices (including the office of Honorary Secretary of the British Epigraphy Society, 2010-2022, and as Statistics Officer for the Council of University Classical Departments, 2009-2015).
+Teaching apart, I have repeatedly offered myself from early on in my career for diverse academic management roles (such as, at Edinburgh, the headship of Classics, 2011-2015, and as REF2014 co-ordinator for Classics), as well as honorary offices (including the office of Honorary Secretary of the British Epigraphy Society, 2010-2022, and as Statistics Officer for the Council of University Classical Departments, 2009-2015).
 I currently serve on the AHRC Peer Review College.

 Member, AHRC Peer Review College, 2020-2023